stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 - Domain Name Provision: Establish your online presence.
 - Hybrid Management Dashboard: Centralized control.
 - Remote and onsite technical support
-- Managed cloud or self-managed cloud or our data center, your choice.
+- Managed cloud or On-Premise or in our data center, your choice.

-### Conclusion
+- Co-location support

 Choose Julz Insight for expertly managed open-source solutions tailored to your unique needs.
 Let’s transform your business together!